csuka/ansible-pmm-server/README.md

 PMM Server
 ----------

-This role installs PMM Server 2 on Docker for RedHat/CentOS 8.
+This role installs PMM Server 2 on Docker-ce for RedHat/CentOS 8.
 Tested with Ansible v2.9.13, but should on older versions as well.

 Notes
 -----

- * v1.0 - initial release
+ * v1.0.0 - initial release
+ * v1.0.1 - improved repo handling, and updated readme

 Firewalld
 ---------